isomerpages/pa-cdcvouchers-v2/index.md

   - infopic:
       title: Where to spend your CDC Vouchers?
       subtitle: Residents
-      description: "[NEW!]
-Spend $150 CDC Vouchers at participating hawkers/heartland merchants, and the other $150 at participating supermarkets."
+      description: Spend $250 CDC Vouchers at participating hawkers/heartland merchants, and the other $250 at participating supermarkets.
       button: FIND PARTICIPATING SHOPS
       url: https://go.gov.sg/cdcvouchers
       alt: Image alt text
       image: /images/CDCV2023/PA-CDC-2023-Hero-Image.png
   - infobar:
-      title: How to Donate Your CDC Vouchers 2023
+      title: Donate Your CDC Vouchers 2023
       id: infobar
-      description: From 1 December 2023 to 31 January 2024, Singaporean households can
-        donate their CDC Vouchers 2023.
+      description: Do you still have unused CDC Vouchers 2023?
+Singaporean households have until 31 January 2024 to donate their expired and unused CDC Vouchers 2023.
       button: Learn more
       url: /donate/
   - infobar: